serendipity3/decrypt-pdf.py/README.md

 ```
 if you have not installed it yet.

-For Windows OS, `readline` is also needed to work.
+For Windows OS, `readline` is also needed.

 ### below Python 3.9
 ```